Christophe Coppens

-Christophe Coppens (born 21 November 1969) is a Belgian artist and opera director, living and working in Belgium.
+Christophe Coppens (born 21 November 1969) is a Belgian artist, designer and opera director, living and working in Belgium.
 Trained initially as a theatre director, Coppens started his own label as an accessories designer at the age of 21, a career that would span over 20 years with several outlets, international press following and buyers the world over, and that he would combine and nurture with his first stunts and solo shows as an artist.